emacsorphanage/god-mode/.github/README.md

 _NOTE_: Emacs 25.1 is required for this package to work well.

 This is a global minor mode for entering Emacs commands without modifier keys.
-It's similar to Vim's separation of commands and insertion mode.
+It's similar to Vim's separation of command mode and insert mode.

 All existing key bindings will work in God mode.
 It's only there to reduce your usage of modifier keys.